nkukit/howtopaper/README.md

 Welcome!
 It seems you are writing a paper with me!
 Over the years, I gained some experience on what typical mistakes are when it comes to crafting a paper.
 I tried to put together some best practices here, which will make your life (and mine) hopefully easier.

-The guide is structured into general writing & flow, terminology & wording, references, and grammar & misc teX advice.
+The guide is structured into general writing & flow, terminology & wording, references, and grammar & misc TeX advice.

 ## General Writing & Flow